Fairview Farm and RHA Headquarters

 Today, the structure is sound, the hardware has been restored, the roofhas been replaced and all five buildings are painted in hunter green with white trim (the original colors).
 This project preserved a historic treasure while enhancing the Association’s mission.
 The buildings now hold equipment used to maintain our wildlife preserve, a nature education classroom is located in northeast corner of the main barn and the structures are the centerpiece of our annual Old Fashioned Country Fair.

-You may pick up a copy of our Fairview Farm Brochure at the kiosk in front of our office to learn more about the walking and equestrian paths at Fairview Farm.
+You may pick up a brochure at the kiosk in front of our office to learn more about the walking and equestrian paths at Fairview Farm.

 Red Trail (1.3 miles) [hiking/M]

 This trail encircles two warm-season grass meadows.
 All of our meadows are managed on a delayed mowing schedule (between July 15th and April 1st) to allow ground-nesting birds to raise their young.
 There are 3 stream crossings on this trail that lead to a forested ridge of mature mixed oaks.
 Please use caution at the stream crossings and along the steep ridge.